Coly ME (Match Engine) API documentation

 Overlap handling

 Overlap handling is implemented for all matching requests.
 It takes into account situations where some individuals appearing in the source also exist in the target entities.
-This may happen, for example, when matching an individual with a group in which they are already a member.
+This may happen, for example, when matching an individual with a unit in which they are already a member.
 The default procedure for managing such scenarios involves the following steps:

-By applying these rules, the overlap handling ensures that the same person doesn't feature in both the source and target when a match is being calculated, thus maintaining the integrity of the matching process.
+By applying these rules, the overlap handling ensures that the same tenant doesn't feature in both the source and target when a match is being calculated, thus maintaining the integrity of the matching process.

 Match Error Codes